-The development is a joint venture between the Universities of Leeds, Bradford and Institute for Health Research.
-The Centre is a new build development on the Bradford Teaching Hospital NHS Foundation Trust site so-located / near the Bradford Institute for Health Research (BIHR).
-It will host a centre for child health, including the ground-breaking “Born in Bradford’s Better Start” cohorts.
-It will also host the Centre for Ageing, one of the UK’s most successful research groups in applied health research for older people, and the National Institute for Health Research’s National Patient Safety Centre.
+Bringing together research from all three institutions, it will host a centre for child health, including the ground-breaking “Born in Bradford’s Better Start” cohorts.
+The £3.1 million development will also host the Centre for Ageing, one of the UK’s most successful research groups in applied health research for older people, and the National Institute for Health Research’s National Patient Safety Centre.

-Design challenges included an accelerated programme, existing retaining walls and a constrained site the close proximity to other buildings on the Bradford Teaching Hospital NHS Foundation Trust site.
+Design challenges included an accelerated programme, existing retaining walls and a constrained site in close proximity to other buildings on the Bradford Teaching Hospital NHS Foundation Trust site.

 The materials used externally were chosen to work both within the existing context and in line with the natural aesthetic suggested by the Wolfson Group.